 Look for these steam cleaner features that will make your cleaning regimen easier and faster:

 - Fast heat-up time

 Residential steam cleaners are still a relatively new product in the U.S. marketplace.
 Like any other home appliance (ie. dehumidifier or air purifier), some steam cleaner manufacturers make a better product than others.
 A manufacturer's reputation and the experiences of past customers deserve consideration in your decision.
 You should pay careful attention to product reviews and Achoo reviews that are posted by AchooAllergy.com staff members.

 Certain manufacturers and products are highly respected in the industry for a reason.
 The same sentiment goes for products which have garnered less respect.
 So whether it is a review or award issued by a nationally recognized magazine or simply an excellent review from someone just like you, it pays to do your research before buying a steam cleaner.

 In general, we recommend looking for Italian or European made units.
 Often inexpensive Asian manufactured steam cleaners use less durable plastic for the shell and inferior internal components.
-So yes, while you can certainly find a $100 steam cleaner, don't expect the same performance or longevity as one that is Italian made or 3X the cost.
+Reliable has more recently taken the approach of sourced different components for some machines in a variety of places.
+This can result in things like the shell and assembly taking place in East Asia while the internal circuitry and boiler were actually made in Europe or the U.S. (a middle ground approach) So yes, while you can certainly find a $100 steam cleaner, don't expect the same performance or longevity as one that is Italian made or 3X the cost.
 Keep this truism in mind - you get what you pay for.